CGJennings/se3docs/docs/um-install-troubleshooting.md

 ## Other graphics issues

+> Driver issues were particularly common on Windows.
+As of version 3.3, hardware acceleration is disabled by default on Windows devices.
+You can try selectively enabling it to see if you encounter drawing glitches on your device.
+If not, leave it enabled to enjoy improved performance.
+>
+> Version 3.3 adds new command line options to make it easier to modify acceleration settings.
+These options must be used instead of the instructions below.

-Some Windows devices have weird graphics glitches when running Strange Eons, such as bits of the interface not being drawn or being drawn in the wrong place.
+Some devices have weird graphics glitches when running Strange Eons, such as bits of the interface not being drawn or being drawn in the wrong place.
 If this happens to you, try these steps:

 1. Update your graphics driver to the latest version.
-Once installed and the the computer reboots, try starting Strange Eons again.
+Once installed (and the the computer restarts, if necessary), try starting Strange Eons again.
 2. If your computer has two graphics chipsets (one power saving and one high performance), try using Strange Eons with each in turn.
 Usually the high performance graphics option works best.
 3. Right click on the shortcut icon that you use to start Strange Eons and choose **Properties**.
 Look for the field labelled **Target**.
 In this field you will find something like `"C:\Program Files\Strange Eons\bin\strangeeons.exe"`.
 Edit this by adding a space, then the following (all *after* the `.exe"`):
    `-J-Dsun.java2d.d3d=false`